fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 ### Schema

 Supabase is built on top of Postgres.
-It means that schemas can be created with PostgreSQL DDL.
+It means that schemas can be created with PostgreSQL [DDL](https://en.wikipedia.org/wiki/Data_definition_language).

 Supabase already have a built-in `users` table that is used for authentication.
-If we need additional fields associate with a user then we can create our own table to store it.
+If we need additional fields associate with a user, then we can create our own table to store it.
 In our chat app we are going to create an additional table to store a username for a user.